-Complete the activities outlined in this guide and meet with the regional OL BC to discuss any questions you may have.
+Complete the activities outlined in this guide and meet with the regional or program office OL BC to discuss any questions you may have.
 Upon completion of the tasks in this guide, you should be able to:

 Describe the procedure for reviewing / validating draft OL examinations with the facility licensee.